Hiroki Ono

-Hiroki Ono (尾野 弘樹, born 15 July 1992) is a Japanese Grand Prix motorcycle racer.
-He competes in the MFJ All Japan Road Race J-GP2 Championship aboard a Suzuki GSX-R600.
+Hiroki Ono (尾野 弘樹, Ono Hiroki) is a Japanese Grand Prix motorcycle racer.
+He competes in the MFJ All Japan Road Race J-GP3 Championship for P.MU 7C GALESPEED, aboard a Honda NSF250R.

 Career

 Japan Road Race Championship (JRR)

 Born in Nara, and after racing in regional series within Japan, Ono stepped up to the Japan Road Race Championship (JRR) in the 125cc class with the Battle Factory Team in 2007.
-In 2008 he scored his first podium at Round 5 Suzuka with a 2nd-place finish and finished that season 3rd in the standings.
-That same year he also got a chance to race as a wild card in the 125cc class of the MotoGP Japanese Grand Prix which was held at Twin Ring Motegi and finished the race in 24th.
+In 2008, he scored his first podium at Round 5 Suzuka with a second-place finish and finished that season third in the standings.
+That same year, he also got a chance to race as a wild card in the 125cc class of the MotoGP Japanese Grand Prix which was held at Twin Ring Motegi and finished the race in 24th.

-In 2009, Ono won his first JRR race at Round 3 Autopolis and finished the season 3rd for the 2nd consecutive year.
-It was also his 2nd consecutive year that he finished as champion in the standings designated as the Youth Cup which only counts riders aged 17 years or younger.
+In 2009, Ono won his first JRR race at Round 3 Autopolis and finished the season 3rd for the second consecutive year.
+It was also his second consecutive year that he finished as champion in the standings designated as the Youth Cup which only counts riders aged 17 years or younger.

 Also in 2009 after the JRR season ended, Ono made two wild card entries in the 125cc class of the CEV (Campeonato Español de Velocidad; Spanish Motorcycle Championships).
-The bike he rode was the KTM that Tomoyoshi Koyama had ridden during the previous MotoGP 125cc Championship season, and marked his debut with an outstanding 3rd-place finish at Jerez.
+The bike he rode was the KTM that Tomoyoshi Koyama had ridden during the previous MotoGP 125cc Championship season, and marked his debut with an outstanding third-place finish at Jerez.

 Italian National Motorcycle Championship (CIV)

 For 2010, Ono had plans going to compete as a full-time rider in the CEV but decided to race in the CIV (Italian Championship) at the last minute.
 He started his CIV season with the prestigious RUMI team, who were developing their original machine, as their test and race rider.
-Ono's first race of the season came at Round 2 Monza and scored his first podium (3rd) at Round 6 Misano.
-He finished the season 5th in the standings.
+Ono's first race of the season came at Round 2 Monza and scored his first podium (third) at Round 6 Misano.
+He finished the season fifth in the standings.

 Also this year, Ono made two wild-card entries to the All Japan series at Round 2 Autopolis and Round 7 Suzuka.
-The Autopolis race was cancelled due to extreme weather, but won the 7th and final round at Suzuka.
+The Autopolis race was cancelled due to extreme weather, but won the seventh and final round at Suzuka.
 In addition, he raced in the Albacete round of the European Championship in which only riders within high rankings in each European nation's national championships can participate in.
 However, Ono was not able to finish the race.

 125cc World Championship

 In 2011, Ono started the season in the MotoGP 125cc class with the Caretta Technology Forward Team, from Italy.
 His bike was a KTM, meaning no developments on the bike had been made since 2009, the year that the manufacturer withdrew from the championship.
-Ono showed his skills and potential by finishing a shocking 8th with that bike at a wet Round 2 Jerez, but lost his seat 3 rounds later to French rider Alexis Masbou.
+Ono showed his skills and potential by finishing a shocking eighth with that bike at a wet Round 2 Jerez, but lost his seat three rounds later to French rider Alexis Masbou.
 Ono's last MotoGP race of the season was Round 4 Le Mans.